Paris Commune Square

-Paris Commune Square (Công trường Công xã Paris) is a small square and roundabout located in Sài Gòn ward, Ho Chi Minh City, Vietnam.
+Paris Commune Square (Công trường Công xã Paris) is a small square and roundabout located in Saigon ward, Ho Chi Minh City, Vietnam.
 It lies between Lê Duẩn Boulevard and Nguyễn Du Street and surrounds the Notre-Dame Cathedral Basilica of Saigon.
 This is also the starting point of the famous Đồng Khởi Street.
-The square is surrounded by two remarkable architectural works: Notre-Dame Cathedral and Central Post Office.
-As the central post office is nearby, the square is also marked as the city's kilometre zero.
+The square is surrounded by two remarkable architectural works: Notre-Dame Cathedral and Central Post Office, and as both the construction are located here, the square is also marked as the city's kilometre zero.